Reviews You Can Rely On

 Credit: Elizabeth Paashaus

-We aren't sure if this is a pro or a con; there is no endpoint for the zippers.
-This means you have to remember where along the hammock you closed them together.
+Interestingly, the zippers have no endpoint, which means you have to remember where along the hammock you closed them together.
 We like that we can choose where the zipper closes and make it close to our heads for easy reach.
-We realized in the dark; we don't always remember whether we put them at our heads, feet, or in the middle and if we positioned them in the same places on both the right and left sides of the hammock.
-A small glow-in-the-dark pull could solve this problem if it became an issue for you.
+But we realized that in the dark, we don't always remember whether we put them at our heads, feet, or in the middle and if we positioned them in the same places on both the right and left sides of the hammock.
+A small glow-in-the-dark pull could easily solve this issue.

 Much of the versatility of the Chameleon is in the ordering and the ability to add and subtract components.
 You can choose to purchase the hammock, bug net, tarp, and suspension separately or buy them together.
-You select fabric weights and colors as you make your online purchase.
-Only with Dutchware Hammocks are you able to choose from so many options: two sizes, three fabric weights, nine solid colors, 31 printed patterns, single or double layer fabric and in which fabric for each, whoopie sling or webbing with buckle suspension, type of bug net, top cover for cold weather, integrated sidecar pockets, and a whole variety of other accessories.
-It can be hard to make all these decisions if you are new to hammocking but for the discerning hammocker, being able to customize your hammock to this extent is a luxury one doesn't often find.
+Only with Dutchware Hammocks are you able to choose from so many options: two sizes, three fabric weights, nine solid colors, 31 printed patterns, single- or double-layer fabric, whoopie sling or webbing with buckle suspension, type of bug net, top cover for cold weather, integrated sidecar pockets, and a whole variety of other accessories.
+It can be hard to make all these decisions if you are new to hammocking.
+But for the discerning hammocker, being able to customize your hammock to this extent is a luxury one doesn't often find.

-dutchware chameleon hammock review - as with all hammocks we tested, hanging the head end a bit lower...
+dutchware chameleon - as with all hammocks we tested, hanging the head end a bit lower...

 As with all hammocks we tested, hanging the head end a bit lower keeps your body flatter and gives your feet more room to spread out.